 It’s the main entry point of our app.
 It defines the basic structure and initial navigation of the app.

 In our case, we have a combination of tabbed navigation and side menu navigation.
 In this file, we define which page would be the first one and the options and navigations of the side menu.
-It’s also where we get notified when the platform is ready, and our plugins (Cordova, any native stuff) are available.
+It’s also the place where we get notified when the platform is ready, and our plugins (Cordova, any native stuff) are available.

 This file includes the main angular two modules (NgModule) of our app.
 It’s also the place where we should declare the vast majority of our dependencies, such as pages, custom components, services, etc.